 - anyone charged with Stalking, Assault, Battery, Sexual Assault, Sexual Battery, or any criminal offense resulting in physical injury or death of one family or household member by another who is or was residing at the same dwelling unit, shall be held without bond until FAH, at which time a reasonable bond shall be set at the discretion of the presiding FAH judge.

-- Any person charged with a crime in violation of Chapter 874, Florida Statutes, (Criminal Gang Prevention Act), or any person charged with a crime that is alleged to be subject to enhanced punishment under Chapter 874, Florida Statutes, shall not be eligible for release on bail or surety bond until the first appearance hearing (FAH), pursuant to §903.046(2((l), Florida Statutes.
+- Any person charged with a crime in violation of Chapter 874, Florida Statutes, (Criminal Gang Prevention Act), or any person charged with a crime that is alleged to be subject to enhanced punishment under Chapter 874, Florida Statutes, shall not be eligible for release on bail or surety bond until the first appearance hearing (FAH).

 Revocation of Pre-Trial Release for a New Arrest

-Any person, out on bond or other form of Pre-Trial Release for a criminal offense, who has been arrested for committing a new offense within the Tenth Judicial Circuit in Polk County, FL, while out on bond or other form of Pre-Trial release, shall be held without bond on the new offense until the First Appearance Hearing (FAH).
+Any person, out on bond or another form of Pre-Trial Release for a criminal offense, who has been arrested for committing a new offense within the Tenth Judicial Circuit in Polk County, FL, while out on bond or another form of Pre-Trial release, shall be held without bond on the new offense until the First Appearance Hearing (FAH).